tomjoht/tomjoht.github.io/_restapicourse/pubapis_miredot.md

 course: "Documenting REST APIs"
 type: notes_docapis
 weight: 6.0
+redirect_to: /learnapidoc/pubapis_miredot.html
 ---
 ## How Miredot works

 One of the tools you can use to generate API documentation from source -- as long as your source is Java-based -- is Miredot.

 Miredot is a plugin for Maven, which is a build tool that you integrate into your Java IDE.
 Miredot can generate an offline website that looks like this:

 <a href="http://miredot.com/exampledocs/"><img src="/images_api/miredotexample.png" alt="Miredot example" /></a>